We all have times in our lives when we need help, when we’re struggling with difficult and unwelcome circumstances and feelings.

 I am committed to the well-being of clients.
 Starting counselling can take courage.
 I hope it will be a welcome relief and a place you can feel safe.
 Everyone is different and we work towards what is best for you.

-At the moment we are all living with the effects of coronavirus, and so I am offering phone or video counselling only.
+In these times when we are all living with the effects of coronavirus I am offering video counselling and carefully assessed face-to-face counselling.

 Training, qualifications & experience